ranjanin08/grimlock/README.md

 1. Download the latest release for Spark from [here](http://spark.apache.org/downloads.html).
 2. Start REPL; ./bin/spark-shell --master local --jars <path to>/grimlock.jar
-3. You can, optionally, surpress much of the console INFO output.
+3. You can, optionally, suppress much of the console INFO output.
 Follow [these](http://stackoverflow.com/questions/28189408/how-to-reduce-the-verbosity-of-sparks-runtime-output) instructions.

 After the last command, the console should appear as follows: